revbayes/revbayes.github.io/tutorials/ctmc/index.md

 model that relaxes some of these assumptions.
 For example, we might allow stationary frequencies, $\pi$, to be unequal, and allow rates of transition and transversion substitutions to differ, $\kappa$.
-This corresponds to the substitution model proposed by {% cite Hasegawa1985 %}, which is specified with the following instantaneous-rate matrix:
+This corresponds to the substitution model proposed by {% citet Hasegawa1985 %}, which is specified with the following instantaneous-rate matrix:

 $$Q_{HKY} = \begin{pmatrix}